Scheduling periodic messages on a shared link

 \section{Introduction}

-Centralized radio network architecture, called C-RAN for Cloud Radio Access Network, has been proposed as a next generation architecture to reduce energy consumption costs~\cite{mobile2011c} and more generally the total cost of ownership.
-The main challenge for C-RAN is to reach a latency compatible with transport protocols~\cite{ieeep802}.
-The latency is measured between the sending of a message by a Remote Radio Head (RRH) and the reception of the answer, computed by a BaseBand Unit (BBU) in the cloud.
+The Radio Access Networks (RAN) architecture is the part of the mobile phone network which communicates with mobile handsets.
+It is composed of base stations managing radio emissions and multiple computations, connected to the core network~\cite{hossain2019recent}.
+An objective of 5G+ is to split a base station into two parts: The Remote Radio Head (RRH), in charge of the radio emissions, and the Baseband Unit (BBU\footnote{Others terminologies exist in the literature.
+The results of this work are fully compatible with any variation of the C-RAN architecture.}) in charge of the computations.
+In the Cloud RAN architecture (C-RAN), to reduce maintenance and energy consumption costs~\cite{gavrilovska2020cloud,mobile2011c,checko2014cloud}, the BBUs are gathered in one or several data centers and are connected to the RRHs via the \emph{fronthaul} network.
+The main challenge of C-RAN is to reach a latency compatible with transport protocols~\cite{ieeep802}, to support functions like HARQ (Hybrid Automatic Repeat reQuest) in only $3$ms~\cite{bouguen2012lte}.
+The latency is measured between the sending of a message by an RRH and the reception of the answer, computed by a BBU in the cloud.